Zenlytic/zenlytic-docs/docs/4_data_modeling/2_model.md

 # Models

 Models are references to a database connection.
 They serve as the data model's reference to the warehouses itself.
-That connection to the database is referenced by the model's `connection` property and it references the `name` property of the credentials specified in the Zenlytic interface.
+That connection to the database is referenced by the model's `connection` property, which references the `name` property of the credentials specified in the Zenlytic interface.

-Models, like all files in Zenlytic, are yaml text files.
+Models, like all files in Zenlytic, are YAML text files.

 ---